 What is the hospitality service?

 We offer "room service with a wake" only at Voyagaire.
-To have the daily delivery boat stop at your houseboat, call the lodge on your marine radio the evening before or by 10 a.m.
+To have the daily delivery boat stop at your houseboat, call the lodge on your marine radio by 10 a.m the morning you need the delivery.
 Give us a list of the items to be delivered, such as gas, bait, ice, pop, or food.
 The delivery boat will then stop by your houseboat that afternoon or early evening.
 You can go about your day and our friendly drivers will catch up to you.
 There is a small one-time fee for this service.

 Are pets allowed?